dlee888/Chess_Bot/README.md

 Use `$view` to view your game.

-### Chess Bot engine
+### Chess Bot profiles

+You can challenge multiple levels of the bot.
+Make sure to specify which level you want to play when using the `$challenge` command.

+Use the `$profiles` command to see a list of all levels you can challenge, and use `$profile <tag>` to learn more about a specific bot.
+Note: the tag of a bot is _not_ the same as it's name.
+For example, the tag of the bot "Chess Bot level 1" is `cb1`.

 Chess Bot uses a custom built engine to determine which moves it plays.
 (It's not very good though, because I built it, and I'm bad at coding).

-The default time it thinks for is 15 seconds, although you can specify otherwise with the `-t` flag when using `$challenge`.

-For example, `$challenge -t 60` to make the bot think for one minute.

-The time you enter must be an integer from 5 to 120.

 ### Timer